kkm24132/Mentoring_Enablement/README.md

 # Tutorials_For_Mentoring

-## Part 1: Mastering R Programming for Mentees with univariate and bivariate analysis
+## Part 1: Mastering R Programming with univariate and bivariate analysis
 These are program components which are used for mentoring purposes

 ## Part 2: Time series Forecasting